-I. Monitoring Review/On-site Visit
+I. Monitoring Review

 - A. The Monitoring Review process may be a two (2) part process which may include, depending upon the review determined by the Quality Improvement and Contracts Specialists (QI&C Specialist), a review of the following components: - 1.
-Records: Client, Caregiver/Foster Parent(s), Personnel, Policies and Procedures - 2.
-Physical Site - B. The Monitoring Review/On-site Visit may be either announced or unannounced as determined by the Quality Improvement and Contracts Department. - 1.
-OCOK will notify the Provider of a Monitoring Review/On-site Visit via email and/or phone call at least 24 hours prior to the visit occurring. - 2.
-OCOK reserves the right to make unannounced visits to the Provider during normal business hours. - C. Quality Improvement and Contracts Specialists will complete the Monitoring Review/On-site Visit for each active contracted Provider and may request assistance from the various departments of OCOK in preparation for the Monitoring Review. - D. Financial Monitoring will be completed by the Finance Department.
+Records: Client, Caregiver/Foster Parent, Personnel, Policies and Procedures - 2.
+Physical Site - B. The Monitoring Review may be either announced or unannounced as determined by the Quality Improvement and Contracts Department. - 1.
+OCOK will notify the Provider of a Monitoring Review via email and/or phone call at least 24 hours prior to the review occurring. - 2.
+OCOK reserves the right to make unannounced on-site monitoring visits to the Provider during normal business hours. - C. Quality Improvement and Contracts Specialists will complete the Monitoring Review for each active contracted Provider and may request assistance from the various departments of OCOK in preparation for the Monitoring Review. - D. Financial Monitoring will be completed by the Finance Department.
 Monitoring and compliance of administrative and programmatic records, and performance and quality improvement process is completed by the Quality Improvement and Contracts Department.
 OCOK Care Management Department is responsible for case reviews on an ongoing basis as they will be monitoring for Service Delivery.

 - E. Quality Improvement and Contracts Department is responsible for the following: - 1.
-Scheduling the Monitoring Review/On-site Visit with the Provider and sending a letter requesting required information prior to the review.
-The Monitoring Review Notice may be sent 30 days in advance of the Monitoring Review/On-site Visit. - 2.
-Meeting with the Director of Quality Improvement and Contracts to go over any identified issues, distribute monitoring tools, and coordinating the review. - 3.
-Completing an Administrative Review of Policies and Procedures, via desk review, preferably before the Monitoring Review/On-site Visit is conducted to ensure all required up-to-date policies and procedures have been obtained. - 4.
-Scheduling of entrance and exit interviews with the Provider's key personnel, as needed. - 5.
-Being the point of contact for the Provider during the monitoring activities. - 6.
-Consolidating and preparing the final Monitoring Report to issue to the Provider requesting any necessary Performance and Quality Improvement Plans. - 7.
-Reviewing, approving, and monitoring the Performance and Quality Improvement Plans (PQI Plan). - F. Quality Improvement and Contracts Specialists will participate in pre-meetings, on-site monitoring and/or desk reviews, entrance and exit interviews, and any activities needed for the final report and any sanctions as requested by the Director of Quality Improvement and Contracts. - G. The Provider should be prepared to make available the following, including but not limited to: - 1.
+Scheduling the Monitoring Review with the Provider and sending a letter requesting required information prior to the review.
+The Monitoring Review Notice may be sent 30 days in advance of the Monitoring Review. - 2.
+Completing an Administrative Review of Policies and Procedures, via desk review, preferably before the Monitoring Review is conducted to ensure all required policies and procedures are up-to-date and have been obtained. - 3.
+Scheduling of entrance and exit interviews with the Provider's key personnel, as needed. - 4.
+Being the point of contact for the Provider during the monitoring activities. - 5.
+Consolidating and preparing the final Monitoring Report to issue to the Provider requesting any necessary Performance and Quality Improvement Plans (Quality Improvement Plans (QIPs). - 6.
+Reviewing, approving, and monitoring the Performance and Quality Improvement Plans (PQI Plans). - F. Quality Improvement and Contracts Specialists will participate in pre-meetings, on-site monitoring and/or desk reviews, entrance and exit interviews, and any activities needed for the final monitoring report and any sanctions as requested by the Director of Quality Improvement and Contracts. - G. The Provider should be prepared to make available the following, including but not limited to: - 1.
 Policy and Procedure Manual - 2.
 Personnel Records - 3.
 Caregiver/Foster Parent Records - 4.
 Client Records - 5.
 Financial Records - 6.
-RCCL History and Documentation
+RCCL or State's Compliance History and Documentation